amazon-ion/ion-java-path-extraction/README.md

 will fall back to the legacy extractor.
 You may be explicit that you want a specific implementation by calling `PathExtractorBuilder.buildStrict()` or `PathExtractorBuilder.buildLegacy()`.

+The strict implementation supports basic paths, with field names, index ordinals, and annotations on top-level-values or wildcards.
+It does not support mixing field names and index ordinals, multiple callbacks on the same path or annotations on non-wildcard values.
+Case-insensitive annotations matching is not supported.

 ### Notification
 Each time the `PathExtractor` encounters a value that matches a registered search path it will invoke the respective callback passing the reader positioned at the current value.
 See `PathExtractorBuilder#withSearchPath` methods for more